GwenNelson/AltairExperiments/README.md

  $ python runit.py bin/cylon.hex
 ```

+Another tool is included named reboot.py, ONLY use it if you are plugged into the native port of the altairduino's due - otherwise it'll erase flash.
+You have been warned.

 For this to work you need serial input enabled on your altairduino.
 You should also use the provided 52-usb.rules if you don't have permissions setup correctly:

 ```sh